unicode-org/cldr/docs/ldml/tr35-keyboards.md

 >
 > Parents: [keyboard](#Element_keyboard)
 > Children: _none_
-> Occurence: required, single
+> Occurrence: required, single
 >
 > </small>

 <!-- _Attribute:_ `platform` (required)

 > The platform source version.
 Specifies what version of the platform the data is from.
-For example, data from Mac OSX 10.4 would be specified as `platform="10.4"`.
+For example, data from Mac OS X 10.4 would be specified as `platform="10.4"`.
 For platforms that have unstable version numbers which change frequently (like Linux), this field is set to an integer representing the iteration of the data starting with `"1"`.
 This number would only increase if there were any significant changes in the keyboard data. -->

 _Attribute:_ `number` (required)